aaronater10/acme-cert-get-tool/README.md

 # Tutorial:

-##### UPDATE: I've got sick with covid and have been unable to work on providing documentation.
-However, I am back now and will be updating within this week.
+##### UPDATE: I got sick with covid and have been unable to work on providing documentation.
+However, I am back now feeling well and will be updating within this week.
+There will be documentation and video tutorial!
 Thank you for your patience!

 Once you learn it, it's simple and easy to use so be on the lookout!